-- WOOD: Rectangular
+- Wood: Rectangular

-- FIRE: Triangular
+- Fire: Triangular

-- EARTH: Square
+- Earth: Square

-- METAL: Round
+- Metal: Round

-- WATER: Wavy
+- Water: Wavy

-When you start applying the feng shui theory of five elements, you might be confused as to the feng shui element representation of a specific piece of furniture or a decor item.
-In between color, shape and material, how would you define the feng shui element of a specific object?
+When you start applying the feng shui theory of five elements, you can get confused as to the feng shui element representation of a specific piece of furniture or a decor item.
+Color seems self-explanatory, but an item may have a shape and material that relates to a conflicting feng shui element.

 Generally, when you have difficulty defining the feng shui element of a specific decor item, the color of the item will be used as the first criteria.
-Second comes the shape, and then the material from which the item is made.
+Second, comes the shape, and then, the material from which the item is made.

-In most cases, though, you will see that each decor item brings two or more elements, and in time you will find it easier to sense, or understand, the feng shui element expression of various items in your home.
+Of course, when the feng shui element is obvious, such as a metal staircase (metal element) or a plant (wood element), there is no guesswork.
+In most cases, though, you will see that each decor item brings two or more elements, and in time you will find it easier to get a sense or understand the feng shui element expression of various items in your home.

 Feng Shui Decorating

-Once you know how to balance the five elements in your home by using simple decor items, as well as various feng shui cures, a harmonious home is truly yours to enjoy!
+Once you know how to balance the five elements in your home by using simple decor items, as well as various feng shui cures, a harmonious home is truly yours to enjoy.